 The wanderlust gene runs deep in my soul.
 I am always up for a road trip, an airplane flight, or even packing a moving van and setting out on some fun adventure or checking out new destinations.
-You will see this in the next couple of weeks as I share a couple of trips Audley and I have made this summer.

 But, I am not the only one who has this wonderlust gene in our family; my children have it as well.
 Since I am in Boston on an anniversary get-away with Audley, our daughter Madeline is taking over my blog today sharing her recent trip to Cuba with my Dad (see, the wonderlust gene is multi-generational) for a little mission trip; the second mission trip some of our family has made this summer.